 What is Bridge?

-Bridge, Palestine is a three year, highly selective, youth empowerment and college preparatory program, managed and funded by Palestinian youth empowerment NGOs (details below), to support Palestinian students to study abroad and be leaders for social change in their communities.
+Bridge Palestine is a three year, highly selective, youth empowerment and college preparatory program, managed and funded by Palestinian youth empowerment NGOs (details below), to support Palestinian students study abroad and be leaders for social change in their communities.

-In the first cohort of the Bridge program in 2015-2017, 108 students participated, 36 in Gaza Strip and 72 in West Bank and Jerusalem, 50 of whom earned scholarships and many are currently studying abroad at top universities like MIT, Johns Hopkins and Harvard.
-The current cohort, which started in the spring of 2018, includes 70 students in the West Bank and Jerusalem, and 30 students in the Gaza Strip.
+In the first cohort of Bridge program 2015-2017, 108 students participated -36 in the Gaza Strip and 72 in West Bank and Jerusalem-.
+50 participants of them earned scholarships and many are currently studying abroad at top universities like MIT, Johns Hopkins and Harvard.
+The current cohort, which started in spring 2018, which includes 70 students in the West Bank and Jerusalem, and 30 students in the Gaza Strip.

-Bridge students are selected from the top students throughout the Palestinian community, representing a diversity of class backgrounds, communities, and schools, from refugee camps to private schools.
-They were selected from thousands of applicants and have been through a series of rigorous English and youth empowerment camps, weekly English classes during the school year, and intensive academic counseling to prepare them for studying abroad.
+Bridge students are selected from the top students of the Palestinian community, representing a diversity of class backgrounds, communities, and schools, from refugee camps to private schools.
+They were selected from thousands of applicants and have gone through a series of rigorous English and youth empowerment camps, weekly English classes during the school year, and intensive academic counseling to prepare them for studying abroad.

 What makes Bridge special?

-- Competitive Recruitment and Selection – recruited students from across Palestine and selected a cohort of 100 from over 3000 applicants.
+- Competitive Recruitment and Selection – recruited students from across Palestine and selected around 100 applicants from over 3000 applicants per cohort.

-- English Enrichment – develops students English skills for college success through project-based learning, research and debate, creative and persuasive writing, and test prep for college access.
+- English development– develops students’ English skills to raise their chances to access international colleges, through project-based learning, research/debate, creative/persuasive writing, and test prep for college access processes.

-- College and Career Counseling – guides students to navigate global university options and find the best fit options for them.
+- Constructive college and career Counseling– guides students to navigate global university options and find the best fit options for them.

-Students represent the highest academic performers and most engaged youth leaders in their community from across the West Bank, Jerusalem, and Gaza.
+Students representing the highest academic performers and most engaged youth leaders in their community from across the West Bank, Jerusalem, and Gaza.

 - 3000+ applied in 9th grade in 2017